karlospn/mytechramblings-site-source-code/content/posts/building-qa-app-with-aws-bedrock-kendra-s3-and-streamlit.md

 - The Kendra Index is configured to use an s3 connector.
 The Index checks the s3 bucket every N minutes for new content.
 If new content is found in the bucket, it gets automatically parsed and stored into Kendra database.

 - When a user runs a query through the ``Streamlit`` app, the app follows these steps:
-    - Retrieve the relevant information for the given query from Kendra.
+    - Retrieves the relevant information for the given query from Kendra.
     - Assembles the prompt.
-    - Sends the prompt to one of the available Bedrock LLM and receives the answer that comes back.
+    - Sends the prompt to one of the available Bedrock LLMs and prints the answer that comes back.

 ![rag-aws-app-interaction-diagram](/img/rag-aws-app-interaction-diagram.png)

-One of the good things of using AWS Kendra (paired with AWS S3) as the knowledge database is that the ingest process is completely automated, you don't have to do anything at all.
+One of the best things of using AWS Kendra (paired with AWS S3) as our knowledge database is that the "Ingest Process" _(see above diagram)_ is completely automated, you don't have to do anything at all.
-Every time we add, update, or delete a document from the S3 bucket, the content of that document is parsed and automatically stored in Kendra.
+Every time we add, update, or delete a document from the S3 bucket, the content of that document is automatically parsed and stored in Kendra.

 # **Building the Q&A app**